 Mushrooms have an earthy, somewhat sweet, and umami taste that is reminiscent of meat – one of the reasons it’s usually substituted for meat in vegan and vegetarian dishes.
 And although it can hold its flavor pretty well, it can also easily take on the flavor of whatever seasoning is added to it.

 Mushroom is rich in fiber, protein, and antioxidants.
 It also contains B vitamins like riboflavin, niacin, and pantothenic acid.
 It’s good for protecting heart health, boosting red blood cells, aiding the digestive system, and maintaining healthy skin.
+Plus, there are many types of mushrooms to choose from, many of which are delicious and easy to cook.

 Bean sprouts have a quite delicate flavor when their white tip or tail is about 1.5 centimeters long.
 When raw, it has a crunchy and earthy taste.
 When cooked, it easily takes on the flavors of what they’re cooked with.
 It’s usually added to salads, soups, or springrolls but would also make for a great side dish when sauteed on its own.